klasbyl/oib-bhai/README.md

-# Chat Interface - Figma Design Implementation
+# AI Chat Interface - Figma Design Implementation

-This project is a pixel-perfect implementation of a Figma design for a chat/assistant interface, built with Next.js, TypeScript, and Tailwind CSS.
-The design has been made fully responsive for desktop and laptop screen sizes.
+This project is a pixel-perfect implementation of a Figma design for an AI chat/assistant interface, built with Next.js, TypeScript, and Tailwind CSS.
+The design has been made fully responsive for desktop and laptop screen sizes and now includes real AI chat functionality powered by xAI's Grok 3 Mini model.

 ## 🎨 Design Features